Brexit may never happen, says top Liberal Democrat Cable

 Last month Labour leader Jeremy Corbyn sacked three members of his policy team after they defied his wishes by coming down in favor of Britain staying in the single European market in a parliamentary vote.

-(Reporting by William James; editing by John Stonestreet)
+Reporting by William James; editing by John Stonestreet